SenseTecnic/node-red-contrib-artik/README.md

 ### Artik Out Node

 Sets the value of a GPIO pin in the **out** direction.
-Pin number can be set in the config tab, and the state can be set in the config tab, or be overwritten by the incoming `msg.payload.state` with value 0 for LOW, and 1 for HIGH.
+Pin number and platform version can be set in the config tab, and the state can be set in the config tab, or be overwritten by the incoming `msg.payload.state` with value 0 for LOW, and 1 for HIGH.
 At the moment, this Artik Out node is set to always active high.

 For example, to over write the settings in the config tab, insert a function node in the flow above consists of the following: